2018 NBA playoffs: (1) Houston Rockets vs. (2) Golden State Warriors

 For The Rockets: Although James Harden scored 32 points & 6 Assists with P.J.
-Tucker scoring 12 rebounds.
-The Rockets missed 27 consecutive 3-pointers, which is a record for most ever missed consecutively in a playoff game, they also went 1-of-30 from the 3-pointer line to close out the game.
+Tucker securing 12 rebounds, the Rockets missed 27 consecutive 3-pointers, which is a record for most ever missed consecutively in a playoff game.
+They also went 1-of-30 from the 3-point line to close out the game.

 This is the Warriors' first game 7 road win since 1948 and the first Western Conference team to win a conference finals game 7 on the road since the 2001–02 Los Angeles Lakers.

 This was the third playoff meeting between these two teams, with the Warriors winning the first two meetings.